COVID cases cause delay in start of Massena, Potsdam high school athletics

-“Our high school is staying closed to students until October 2nd, which is a Friday, so we’d be reopening on Monday, the fifth, and if we reopen school, we’d be starting our varsity sports on the same day,” noted Potsdam Central AD Mark Wilson.
+“Our high school is staying closed to students until October 2nd, which is a Friday, so we’d be reopening on Monday, the 5th, and if we reopen school, we’d be starting our varsity sports on the same day,” Potsdam Central AD Mark Wilson said.
 “And since our middle school is still open to students, we’d be able to start our modified sports September 28th, which was the original date.”

-“There was talk of reducing the number of practices to six days but since a lot of kids really haven’t had a lot of physical activity over the past six months, the state decided to adjust back to having 10 days of practices so that they have more time to get in somewhat better physical condition,” said Wilson.
-“That means our varsity teams wouldn’t be able to start scheduling games until the middle of October.”
+“There was talk of reducing the number of practices to six days but since a lot of kids really haven’t had a lot of physical activity over the past six months, the state decided to adjust back to having 10 days of practices so that they have more time to get in somewhat better physical condition,” Wilson said.

+“That means our varsity teams wouldn’t be able to start scheduling games until the middle of October.

 “We’ll see how it goes,” he added.